AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for adding bottm navigation bar but in IOS.
 ## 16.CupertinoTabView Widget
 ### This widget is useful for adding Tab view to switch between two screens but in IOS.
+## 17.CupertinoTextField Widget
+### This widget is useful for taking input from user but in IOS.

 # Packages>>